 Naren Krishna

 AI-native Product Operations Lead.
 Ruthless Prioritizer.
-Team Player.
-First principles thinker.
+Enabler.
+First Principles Thinker.

 TL;DR